Art Education Mission Statement

 Quantifiable Goals: The institution must set annual quantifiable goals for increasing the number of prospective teachers trained in teacher shortage areas designated by the Department of Education or by the state education agency.

-The College For Creative Studies offers teacher certification in one content area, Visual Arts Education.
+The College for Creative Studies offers teacher certification in one content area, Visual Arts Education.
 The College sets annual enrollment goals for the Art Education Program, which has been met.
-Since the program’s inception in 2005 the number of Art Education graduates have grown steadily ranging from 7 in 2008/09 to a total of 101 as of 2019.
-CCS Art Education Program currently has 24 students admitted into the Art Education Department.
-Art education is not a designated teacher shortage area by the Michigan Department of Education.
+Since the program’s inception in 2005 the number of Art Education graduates have grown steadily ranging from 7 in 2008/09 to a total of 115 as of 2021.
+CCS Art Education Program currently has 45 students admitted into the Art Education Department.
+Art education is a designated a teacher shortage area by the Michigan Department of Education.

 Assurances: The institution must provide assurances to the Department of Education regarding training related identified needs of local education agencies or states and the needs of schools, training of special education teachers, training in providing instruction to diverse populations, and training to effectively teach in urban and rural schools, as applicable.

-The Art Education Department partners with a grade 6 through 12 charter school the Henry Ford Academy: School For Creative Studies (HFA: SCS) located on our campus.
-Serving students from the surrounding Detroit neighborhood HFA: SCS provides a rich learning experience for early teacher training.
+The Art Education Department partners with a grade 6 through 12 charter school the University Prep of Art and Design (UPAD): located on our campus.
+Serving students from the surrounding Detroit neighborhood UPAD provides a rich learning experience for early teacher training.
 CCS Art Education students complete many of their 120 required hours of field experience in the charter school.

-Additionally, CCS Art Education students complete a minimum of 10 hours of field experience/practicum at a facility for children with special needs during their course of study.
+Additionally, CCS Art Education students complete a minimum of 10 hours of field experience/practicum at facilities for children with special needs during their course of study.

 MTTC Pass rate